ameetmund/blockchain_brownie_simple_storage/readme.md

 #### Project structure
 > _build_ -
->   - _contracts_ - Contains the compiled version of smart contracts.
+>   - _contracts_ - Contains the compiled version of smart contracts.Dont't manually add contracts into this folder.
 >   - _deployments_ - Tracks all the deployments across different chains.
 >   - _interfaces_ - Any interfaces that we are working with

+> _contracts_ - All the smart contracts reside under this.

+> _interfaces_ - Stores all the interfaces

+> _reports_ - Stores any type of report we want to run.

+> _scripts_ - Automate tasks like deploying or calling functions.

+> _tests_ - For unit testing.